 Go to the website of Oracle VirtualBox and get the latest stable version from here:

-Installing VirtualBox is no rocket science.
-Just double-click on the downloaded exe file and follow the instructions on the screen.
-It is like installing the regular software on Windows.
+Installing VirtualBox is not rocket science.
+Just double-click on the downloaded .exe file and follow the instructions on the screen.
+It is like installing any regular software on Windows.

 Next, you need to download the ISO file of the Linux distribution.
 You can get this image from the official website of the Linux distribution you are trying to use.

-I am using Ubuntu in the example, and you can download ISO images for Ubuntu from the link below:
+I am using Ubuntu in this example, and you can download ISO images for Ubuntu from the link below: